RLGym/rlgym.github.io/docs/faq/faq.md

 Q: How do I train an agent with RLGym?

 A: RLGym is an interface to Rocket League that follows the [OpenAI Gym API](https://gym.openai.com/).
-It is up to you to train an agent with that.
+It is up to you to use a learning algorithm to train an agent in RLGym.

 ***